mrucker/kpirl-kla/README.md

 		* Input:
 			* there is no input for this function
 		* Output:
-			* t_s = a function with the following behavior:
+			* s2s = a function with the following behavior:
 				* given nothing return a random state (used to initialize new episodes for statistical sampling)
-				* given a collection of post-decision states return one random pre-decision state for each post-decision state according the transition probabilities of the MDP.
+				* given a collection of post-decision states return a random pre-decision state for each post-decision state according the transition probabilities of the MDP.
-				* given a state and a collection of actions return one random pre-decision state for each action according the transition probabilities of the MDP.
+				* given a state and a collection of actions return a random pre-decision state for each action according the transition probabilities of the MDP.
-			* t_p = a function that is given a state and a collection of actions and returns a post-decision state for each given action.
-(In traditional Q-Learning the post-decision state would be (s,a) though it can be more compact.)
+			* s2p = a function with the following behavior:
+				* given a state and a collection of actions return a post-decision state for each action.
+(If one wants traditional Q-Learning the post-decision state s be (s,a))

 	* \<domain\>_features
 		* Input:
 			* a string indicating whether the features are being used to approximate a reward function or value function
 		* Output:
-			* v_p = a function with the following behavior:
-				* given nothing return the count of features
-				* given states return a matrix whose columns are the feature vectors for each state
-				* given indexes return a matrix whose columns are the feature vectors for the indexes
-			* v_i = a function with the following behavior:
-				* given nothing return the count of feature vectors
-				* given states return a row vector containing the feature vector index for each state
+			* a function that accepts either a collection of either pre-decision or post-decision states and returns a feature vector for each state

+	* \<domain\>_discrete
+		* Input:
+			* a string indicating whether the features are being used to approximate a reward function or value function
-		* examples:
+		* Output:
-			* given a state s the following predicate should always true `v_p(s) == v_p(v_i(s))`
-			* to get all feature vectors one can do `v_p(1:v_i())`
-			* to get a random feature vector one can do `v_p(randi(v_i()))`
-			* to pre-allocate a matrix for all feature vectors one could do `zeros(v_p(), v_i())`
+			* edges = a cell array of edges used to discretize state features (discretization is necessary for kla and kpirl only)
+			* partitions = a cell array of edge indexes in order to define partitions.
+By default all edges belong to one partition.

 	* \<domain\>_episodes
 		* Input:
 			* there is no input for this function
 		* Output:
-			* e = a function with the following behavior:
+			* r2e = a function with the following behavior:
 				* given nothing return a cell array of expert trajectories used in IRL
 				* given a reward return sample trajectories that are approximately optimal